This course is no longer accepting applications for 2022/23 entry. Applications are open for September 2023/24 entry.

-The Brunel Management MSc offers students a critically aware understanding of management and organisations relevant to their career path.
+The Brunel Management MSc offers students an understanding of management and organisations relevant to their career path.
 This is achieved through the study of organisations, their management and the changing contexts in which they operate.

 You will gain an advanced and applied understanding of contextual forces on organisations – be they legal, ethical, economic, environmental, social and technological; together with business strategy, markets and customers, financial management, and the management and development of people.

 Career progression and finding suitable jobs are key for our students, so employment experience is part of the degree course with the option of a six to twelve week or yearlong work placement.
 From your placement you identify a project, linked to the dissertation, and produce an internal consultancy report for the company.

 The Brunel Management MSc allows you to study general business management or to select a specialist pathway which reflects your strengths and interests.